monimentor/monimentor.github.io/.clinerules/Monimentor_context.md

 "The 'screen time problem' isn't one problem; it's a three-way crisis.
 For our kids, it's an unfair fight.
 Their brains are built for fun, not for brakes, making them vulnerable to platforms engineered for addiction.
 For parents, it's a daily battle for peace.
 They feel lost, guilty, and completely outmatched.
 And for society, this has led to a crisis with clear, evidence-backed consequences.
 There is now widespread academic consensus on the harmful effects.
 Physically, we are seeing documented public health epidemics in youth myopia, obesity, and sleep disorders.
-Cognitively, over-stimulation from screens is eroding critical skills like focus and impulse control, creating what researchers call a 'fragmented brain' and risking a generation ill-equipped to navigate a complex world.
+Cognitively, over-stimulation from screens is eroding critical skills like focus and impulse control, creating what researchers call a 'fragmented brain' and risking a generation ill-equipped to navigate a complex world of misinformation.
 This isn't just about managing a household nuisance; it's about addressing a fundamental challenge to our children's future well-being."

 The solution